strongloop/loopback/docs/quickstart.md

 <h4>Next Steps</h4>

-> Check out the rest of the StrongLoop Suite.
+Now that you've gotten a taste of LoopBack, check out the rest of the StrongLoop Suite:

  - To see how to consume the API from mobile clients, check out the [Getting Started](#getting-started) guide.
  - To see the out-of-the-box scaling capability of the Suite, check out the